 Having a tooth that needs a root canal is often more painful than the procedure itself.
 Thanks to local anesthetics, the treatment won’t be any more painful than having a cavity filled.
 You may experience discomfort or sensitivity in the tooth for a few days after treatment, but over-the-counter pain medication should be enough to keep you comfortable.

-The cost of your treatment depends on the level of infection in your tooth and the amount of work the dentist has to do.
-It’s best to come see us for an estimate and to find out about what insurance policies we accept.
+Your treatment cost depends on the level of infection in your tooth and the amount of work, the dentist, has to do.
+It’s best to see us for an estimate and find out about what insurance policies we accept.

 If the pulp of one of your teeth is infected, a root canal is the only option.
 However, if the infection is too severe, your dentist may suggest extracting the tooth and replacing it with an implant.